LucyBot-Inc/documentation-starter/README.md

 If you use another type of API Specification, such as **RAML**, **WADL**, or **API Blueprint**, you can use [api-spec-converter](/lucybot/api-spec-converter) to generate a Swagger document.

+## Demo
+You can see the console in action for over 150 different APIs at [AnyAPI](https://any-api.com).

+There is also a [small gallery](https://lucybot.com/console_demo) of consoles using custom styles.

 ## Sample Usage
 ```js
 var FS = require('fs');